159949IvanValdez/ch-re-Itzelrosales/SRS - English/Learning Types Classifier.md

   ## Product Perspective

-  The TLC system is made up of different functions, among them a classifier that will give a result depending on the descriptive data (name, age, preferences (answers to previously asked questions)) that the user enters in it.
+  The LTC system is made up of different functions, among them a classifier that will give a result depending on the descriptive data (name, age, preferences (answers to previously asked questions)) that the user enters in it.

 This software will also allow the management of student information, in this case the learning profiles, advice and study techniques suitable for this, for which it will need to communicate with a database to which would only have access the director of the institution or the teacher.